NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 NIHON KOHDEN was stumped by another game changer!

-The next major export after patient monitors is defibrillators for NIHON KOHDEN CORPORATION.
-Neurology, ECG, Cell counters etc. accounted only for a small percentage of export sales for the manufacturer.
+The second major export after patient monitors is defibrillators for NIHON KOHDEN CORPORATION.
+The low volumes of sales for neurodiagnostic equipment, ECG machines, blood cell counters, ventilators etc. means each only individually accounted for a small percentage of export sales for the manufacturer.

 In May 1997 Nihon Kohden released a new defibrillator with a semi-automatic AED mode for export using mono-phasic defibrillation.
 The details of this TEC-2200K series can be found in the 1997 Product Guide.